When you think about self-care ideas, what comes to your mind?

-Find a reason to smile, and no matter how frequent you do it – do it more often.
+Find a reason to smile, and no matter how frequently you do it – do it more often.

 Reading a funny book or watching a comic movie could do the job.

-But, since we’re talking about ways how you can practice self-care in 5 minutes or less, there surely won’t be enough time for those activities.
+But, since we’re talking about self-care ideas that you can practice in 5 minutes or less, there surely won’t be enough time for those activities.

-However, there are other ways which will make you laugh in no time.
+However, there are other ways that will make you laugh in no time.

 Remind yourself of some funny anecdote from your life, or have an easily accessible place where you’ll keep funny jokes or memes you’ve found online to go to.

 (on my Pinterest account I have a board dedicated to the things I found to be funny)

 Life is better when you’re laughing.

 And so you came to the end of this list of self-care ideas you can practice even when you’re short on time.